Kong/docs.konghq.com/app/konnect/gateway-manager/data-plane-nodes/upgrade.md

 ---
-title: Upgrade a Self-managed Data Plane Node to a New Version
+title: Upgrade a Data Plane Node to a New Version
 content_type: how-to
 ---